1. Home

 Reporting Guidelines

-• If mpox is suspected in a patient, immediately contact the San Bernardino County Department of Public Health Communicable Disease Section (CDS) at (800) 722-4794 and report prior to testing.
-Once a case had been reported, Public Health will begin contact tracing and offer PEP.
+• If a patient tests positive for Mpox, immediately contact the San Bernardino County Department of Public Health Communicable Disease Section (CDS) at (800) 722-4794 to report.
+Once a case has been reported, Public Health will begin contact tracing and offer Post Exposure Prophylaxis (PEP).

 Patient Evaluation